History of The Johnston Collection

 In the 1970's with a shop in Greenwich (England) and Kent Antiques in High Street, Armadale (Australia) William Johnston decided he wanted the bulk of his now vast antique collection to be available to the public after his death.
 He had enjoyed collecting it, he had enjoyed using it and it was a source of immense satisfaction that his friends received so much pleasure from his Collection as well.

 Ultimately a Charitable Trust was drafted to become effective after his death.
-The W R Johnston Trust was established in 1986 to preserve and develop this unique Collection.
-It is an independent Trust and its operations are overseen by four Trustees.
+The W R Johnston Trust was established in 1986 to preserve and develop this unique Collection and it is administered as an independent not-for-profit museum.